phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 ## Implementation

 Now that we have access to physical memory, we can finally start our implementation.
 First, we will take a look at the currently active page tables that our kernel runs on.
-In the second step we will create a translation function that returns the physical address that a given virtual address is mapped to.
+In the second step, we will create a translation function that returns the physical address that a given virtual address is mapped to.
 As the last step, we will try to modify the page tables in order to create a new mapping.

 Before we begin, we create a new `memory` module for our code: